Richard “Dick” Eugene Sinkule

 June 14, 1932 - June 9, 2020

+He spent his entire career in banking (50 years) serving as an officer of First Continental Bank of Lincoln, CEO and Executive Vice President of Gresham State Bank, Executive Vice President of Crete State Bank , CEO and Executive Vice President of First National Bank of Bancroft, NE.
+He began his banking career in 1952 with Continental National Bank of Lincoln where he met his lovely wife, Doris and they married in 1954.

+He served in the Navy Reserve during the Korean War from 1950-1959 as a Petty Officer.
+He was on the Crete City Council for 12 years, was President of Crete Chamber of Commerce, and chaired a Doane College Fund Drive.
+He was also an accomplished drummer with the Crete High School Band and played with various Dance Bands and Orchestras for many years.
+He enjoyed music, fishing at their South Dakota cabin, sports, but mostly his pride and joy was his family and especially his wonderful wife, Doris.

 His devoted wife of 65 years, Doris Sinkule passed away in 2019.
-This marriage was blessed with 4 children: Bruce Sinkule of Maryland, Lori (Scott) Kiefer of Lincoln, Steven (Judy) Sinkule of Ft.
-Lupton, CO, Julie (Tyler) Wentz of Lincoln; grandsons, Kyle and Brice Sinkule, Sean Bacon, Brian Sinkule; granddaughters, Caleigh (Bryan) York, Sydney Bacon, Holly Sinkule, Jenny Sinkule, Sarah (Dan) Arnold, Megan (Joe) Gramann of Lincoln; 7 great-grandchildren.
+This marriage was blessed with 4 children: Bruce Sinkule of Maryland, Lori (Scott) Kiefer of Lincoln, Steven (Judy) Sinkule of Frederick, CO, Julie (Tyler) Wentz of Lincoln; grandsons, Kyle and Brice Sinkule, Sean Bacon, Brian Sinkule; granddaughters, Caleigh (Bryan) York, Sydney Bacon, Holly Sinkule, Jenny Sinkule, Sarah (Dan) Arnold, Megan (Joe) Gramann of Lincoln; 7 great grandchildren.

-A Private Family only funeral service will be 10 a.m.
+A Private Family only funeral service was held 10 a.m.
 Friday, June 12, 2020 at Roper and Sons South Lincoln Chapel (3950 Hohensee Dr. Lincoln).
 No visitation.
 Burial at Lincoln Memorial Park.
 Memorial contributions may be directed towards St. Jude Children's Research Hospital (www.stjude.org).
 Condolences online at Roperandsons.com.

 Obituaries Newsletter